onecompiler/tutorials/html/basics/introduction.md

 * **`</html>`** : represents end of html
 * **`<!-- comment -->`** : comments

-There are multiple options where you can write HTML code, Here is our [online HTML editor](https://onecompiler.com/html) where you can practise and keep the track of your programs in your account.
+There are multiple options where you can write HTML code, Here is our [online HTML editor](https://onecompiler.com/html) where you can practice and keep the track of your programs in your account.